eventick/pagseguro_v2/README.md

 # PagSeguro V2

-PagSeguro gem for API version 2
+PagSeguro is a Brazilian payment gateway.
+This gem for their version 2 API.

 ## Instalação

 No Gemfile

 ```ruby